-The City plans to begin conducting its Analysis of Impediments to Fair Housing Choice in 2018 with its newly formed Fair Housing Task Force.
-The Task Force will identify funding goals and potential policies that further fair housing within Columbia, MO.
-The Task Force will also work with City staff to conduct outreach to the public for input into the process.
+The City conducted its Analysis of Impediments to Fair Housing Choice in 2018 and early 2019 with the Fair Housing Task Force.
+The Task Force identified funding goals and policies that further fair housing within Columbia, MO.

-Actions it planned to remove or ameliorate the negative effects of public policies that serve as barriers to affordable housing such as land use controls, tax policies affecting land, zoning ordinances, building codes, fees and charges, growth limitations, and policies affecting the return on residential investment
+Actions it planned to remove or ameliorate the negative effects of public policies that serve as barriers to affordable housing such as land use controls, tax policies affecting land, zoning ordinances, building codes, fees and charges, growth limitations, and policies affecting the return on residential investment adopted by City Council as follows:

-The City plans to begin conducting its Analysis of Impediments to Fair Housing Choice in 2018 with its newly formed Fair Housing Task Force.
-The Task Force will identify funding goals and potential policies that further fair housing within Columbia, MO.
-The Task Force will also work with City staff to conduct outreach to the public for input into the process.
+The City completed its Analysis of Impediments to Fair Housing Choice in the spring of 2019 with its newly formed Fair Housing Task Force.
+The Task Force identified goals and potential policies that further fair housing within Columbia, MO.
+The Task Force also worked with City staff to conduct outreach to the public for input into the process.
+Policy actions resulting from the analysis were